DavidObando/carnd/Term3/Project1/README.md

 All these are combined to produce an optimal value that results in non-jerky acceleration, as well as car safety when approaching cars from behind or when attempting to change lanes.

 #### Max Acceleration and Jerk are not Exceeded.
 This path planning code reasons about acceleration, but uses a simplified model in which lane changes are immediate.
-Basically, it's a simplified model where acceleration is seen as a property of the `s` dimention but not of the `d` dimention, in Frenet coordinate speak.
+Basically, it's a simplified model where acceleration is seen as a property of the `s` dimension but not of the `d` dimension, in Frenet coordinate speak.
 I separated the lane shifting acceleration problem to the controller and left the velocity acceleration problem to the path planner.
 This made my code very easy to work with for multiple reasons:
   1. I could run deep simulations up to 6 seconds in the future using the predictions for all the other vehicles in this simplified world view.
   2. It was easy to use the `PLCL` and `PLCR` (prepare lane change left/right) states to prepare the vehicle's speed to safe lane changes.
   3. Lane switching in the controller could be easily smoothed out with heuristics.